mdn/browsercompat/doc.md

     - previous - ID of previous browser version, or null if first
     - next - ID of next browser version, or null if last
 * features
-    - Features might end up being finer grained, so that a single test will apply to a single feature
     - slug - human-friendly unique identifier
     - experimental - true if property is experimental.
 Supports beaker icon on MDN, such as